 About the DSN¶

 After you complete setting up a project in Sentry, you’ll be given a value which we call a DSN, or Data Source Name.
 It looks a lot like a standard URL, but it’s actually just a representation of the configuration required by the Sentry SDKs.
 It consists of a few pieces, including the protocol, public and secret keys, the server address, and the project identifier.

 The DSN can be found in Sentry by navigating to [Project Name] -> Project Settings -> Client Keys (DSN).
 Its template resembles the following:

 If you are using the Hosted Sentry and signed into your account, the documentation will refer to your actual DSNs.
 You can select the correct one which will adjust the examples for easy copy pasting:

 It is composed of five important pieces:

 - The Protocol used.
 This can be one of the following: http or https.

-- The public and secret keys to authenticate the SDK.
+- The public key to authenticate the SDK.

 - The destination Sentry server.